 Even the most traditional investment management firms use algorithms to help them advise clients and balance portfolios.
 What robo-advising does is make that kind of automation available to the consumer directly.
 Because of the minimal involvement of humans, the cost of a robo-advisor is typically less expensive than a brick-and-mortar bank.
 Robo-advisors have become an increasingly popular way to manage personal finances and investments in Canada.
+It can be an affordable choice, too.
 Some have no account minimum.
 That means you can get started investing with as little as $1.

 About Canadian robo-advisors

 Robo-advisors were first introduced in Canada in 2014.
 Since then, more and more have launched in the country.
 Even brick-and-mortar banks have introduced automated investing products to compete with robo-advisors.
 Today, Canadians have 14 automated investing services to choose from.

 In Canada, some robo-advisors register as portfolio managers.
 This means they’re bound by fiduciary standards—they have to put clients’ interests ahead of their own.

 Others register with the Investment Industry Regulatory Organization of Canada (IIROC) and follow suitability obligations like disclosing investing risks to their clients.
 Many are members of the Canadian Investor Protection Fund (CIPF), which protects account assets for up to a million dollars against insolvency.

 Canadian robo-advisors have received tens of millions of dollars in funding since their inception.
 A lot of U.S. robo-advisors do not operate in Canada, including Betterment, Wealthfront, the app-based Acorns, Robinhood, and Ellevest.
 Here’s some information about the best robo advisors in Canada.